Hansk1/AdvancedWebApplicationsProject/README.md

 -   The client runs on port 3000
 -   The server runs on port 5000
 -   To run the tests use (npx cypress run)
+-   Keys are hardcoded. it is easier for the project reviewer to check the project

 ### Clone the Repository